opencog/atomspace/Design-Notes-C.md

   it in axiomatic reasoning, in the style of predicate logic, and of proof theory.
 Thus, as currently designed, it captures the form of `P(x)->Q(x)` or "if P(x) then Q(x)".
-* The variable `x` is typed; the type decalaration follows the general Atomese conventions for typed variables.
+* The variable `x` is typed; the type declaration follows the general Atomese conventions for typed variables.

 ### Critique of the URE